Plimmerton School of Dance

 Contemporary dance is an expressive form of dance, which combines elements of several dance genres including modern, jazz, lyrical and classical ballet.
 Contemporary dance explores freedom of movement.
 It consists of fluid movements, which use momentum and gravity.
 Contemporary is performed in bare feet and uses many different styles of music.
 Contemporary is offered at Plimmerton School of Dance to dancers from the age of 10.
-We follow the Original NZAMD Syllabus (New Zealand Association of Modern Dance) where students learn set grade work and enter annual examinations.
+We follow the NZAMD Syllabus (New Zealand Association of Modern Dance) where students learn set grade work and enter annual examinations.
 In the introductory grades, the students begin by learning basic contemporary principles about momentum and gravity.
 As the grades progress, students learn stylised contemporary dances choreographed by a range of renowned choreographers.
 The students are also required to learn dance history and anatomy for their examinations, which further helps them to understand the concept of this dance genre.

 Funk is an energising style of dance, which is highly influenced by the Hip Hop and Jazz genre.
 The movements are strong, isolated and sharp, and the music is often fast and upbeat.
 There is a strong element of style and performance.
 Plimmerton School of Dance offers three classes of funk.
-Beginners Funk is school levels years 5 – 8, Intermediate Funk is college age.
+Junior Funk is school levels years 5 – 8, Senior Funk is college age.
 The class consists of a high intensity warm-up and the students’ work on a short routine.
 The 45-minute class is open, so there are no exams.